sergiocalde94/pydrift/README.md

 This is intended to be user-friendly. pydrift is divided into **DataDriftChecker** and **ModelDriftChecker**:

-- **DataDriftChecker**: search for drift in the variables, check if their distributions have changed
+- **DataDriftChecker**: searches for drift in the variables, check if their distributions have changed
-- **ModelDriftChecker**: search for drift in the relationship of the variables with the target, checks that the model behaves the same way for both data sets
+- **ModelDriftChecker**: searches for drift in the relationship of the variables with the target, checks that the model behaves the same way for both data sets

 Both can use a discriminative model (defined by parent class **DriftChecker**), where the target would be binary in belonging to one of the two sets, 1 if it is the left one and 0 on the contrary.
 If the model is not able to differentiate given the two sets, there is no difference!

 ![Class inheritance](https://raw.githubusercontent.com/sergiocalde94/Data-And-Model-Drift-Checker/master/images/class_inheritance.png)

-It also exists `InterpretableDrift` that manages all of the stuff related to interpretability of drifting.
-It can show us the features distribution or the most important features when we are training a discriminative model or our predictive one.
+It also exists `InterpretableDrift` and `DriftCheckerEstimator`:

+- **InterpretableDrift**: manages all of the stuff related to interpretability of drifting.
+It can show us the features distribution or the most important features when we are training a discriminative model or our predictive one
+- **DriftCheckerEstimator**: allows `pydrift` to be used as a sklearn estimator, it works lonely or in a pipeline, like any sklearn estimator

 # Usage :book: